 Undergraduate students at USC have the flexibility to pursue academic study in disparate fields.
 This curricular freedom allows students to select a major and a minor (or two majors) in widely separated fields of study.
 USC has a comprehensive array of undergraduate majors and minors that span the arts and humanities, the social and natural sciences, and the professions.
 In fact, the range of undergraduate minors is the broadest of any university in the country.

-To recognize students who excel in two or more unrelated disciplines, the University has established the Steven and Kathryn Sample USC Renaissance Scholars designation.
-The honor was endowed in the name of former University President Steven Sample, who founded the designation in 2000, and his wife Kathryn, upon the President’s retirement in 2010.
+To recognize students who excel in two or more unrelated disciplines, the University has established the Steven and Kathryn Sample USC Renaissance Scholars distinction.
+The honor was endowed in the name of former University President Steven Sample, who founded the distinction in 2000, and his wife Kathryn, upon the President’s retirement in 2010.

 Undergraduates can combine a major in history with a minor in business, or a major in engineering with a minor in cinema, or a double major in physics and classics, or majors and minors in scores of other pairs of disparate fields.